Penal system in China

-The penal system in China is mostly composed of an administrative detention system and a judicial incarceration system.
-As of 2020, it is estimated that 1.7 million people had been incarcerated in China, which is the second-highest prison population after the United States (USA).
-The country's per-capita incarceration rate is 121 per 100,000 of the national population.
-China also retained the use of death penalty with the approval of the Supreme People's Court, and there is a system of death penalty with reprieve in which the sentence is suspended unless the convict commits another major crime within two years while he or she is detained.
-Discussions have been held in which some people have urged the government to increase its use of community correction, and they have also urged the Ministry of Justice to oversee administrative detainees as a way to prevent the police from acquiring too much power.
+The penal system in the People's Republic of China is composed of an administrative detention system and a judicial incarceration system.
+As of 2020, it is estimated that 1.7 million people had been incarcerated in the People's Republic of China, which is the second-highest prison population after the United States, thus as China has approx. 4-times more inhabitants than the US, the US prison population is more than four times higher per capita than in China.
+China also retains the use of the death penalty with the approval of the Supreme People's Court, and there is a system of death penalty with reprieve in which the sentence is suspended unless the convict commits another major crime within two years while they are detained.

 History

-Penal labor was formalized in the 1950s, soon after the Chinese Communist Party won the Chinese Civil War.
+Penal labor was formalized in the 1950s, soon after the Chinese Communist Party (CCP) won the Chinese Civil War.
+According to historian John Delury, "Communist penal theory fused traditional Confucian and Buddhist notions of transformation with Soviet techniques."

 The Prison Law of the People's Republic of China was enacted on December 20, 1994.
-Since then the Chinese prison system has operated under supervision of the Bureau of Prison Administration which falls under the Ministry of Justice.
+Since then, the Chinese prison system has operated under supervision of the Bureau of Prison Administration which falls under the Ministry of Justice.